NelisW/myOpenHab/docs/421-ESP-PIR-alarm.md

 ## MQTT

 The purpose with this ESP8266 device and PIRs is to raise an alarm via MQTT.
-The alarm is serviced elsewhere on another board.
+The alarm is serviced elsewhere by another controller that subscribes to the alarm MQTT messages.

 The ESP8266 uses the PubSubClient library, originally developed for the Arduino, then ported to the ESP8266.
-Install PubSubClient from http://platformio.org/#!/lib.
+Install the PubSubClient from http://platformio.org/#!/lib.
-Download the tar file and untar into this project's lib folder.
+Download the tar file and untar into this project's lib folder (follow the platformio conventions).

-The MQTT server/broker runs on a Raspberry Pi, which also handles the alarm events in a larger OpenHab system.
+The MQTT broker/server runs on a Raspberry Pi, which also handles the alarm events in a larger OpenHab system.

-The messages are transmitted on the `alarmW/` topic and messages can be displayed any PC on the network by the Mosquitto client command:
+The messages are transmitted on the `alarmW/` topic and messages can be displayed any PC on the network by the Mosquitto client subscription command:

     mosquitto_sub -v -d -t "alarmW/+